Peter Barlow (Coronation Street): Development

+Relationships

 Leanne Battersby

 Peter returns to Weatherfield with his recently discovered son, Simon Barlow (Alex Bain), and Leanne helps Peter as he struggles with fatherhood.
 Leanne is still "reeling" after her ex-boyfriend, Dan, ends their relationship.
 Peter returns to Weatherfield a "broken man" and finds fatherhood difficult.
 Gascoyne told Digital Spy that Peter has not thought about how his relationship with Leanne is progressing.
 Gascoyne explained that Peter is taking it "step by step", saying "Peter knows that Leanne gets on really well with Simon and I think Peter's nicely surprised by that.
 Leanne kind of has the upper hand on him and in a strange way, Leanne's a moral voice."

 In December 2008, Gascoyne revealed that an upcoming storyline would see Peter enter a rehabilitation facility for his alcohol dependence.
 Leanne tells Peter's family that she is going to reconcile with him rather than accept a job offer from her friends in Leeds.
 However, a woman named Christina (Sarah-Jayne Steed) arrives and claims that she met Peter on her father's yacht recently and decided to visit him.
 Leanne discovers that Peter left rehab early and she decides to leave.
 The story arc was implemented to facilitate Danson's temporary departure from the show to take maternity leave.
 Digital Spy reported that Leanne becomes "fed up" with Peter taking her for granted and finds employment in a restaurant in Leeds.
 Peter attempts to prevent Leanne from leaving by getting Simon to beg her to stay.
 Despite this, Leanne leaves for Leeds.
 Leanne's departure was broadcast on 9 March 2009.
 Leanne made her full-time return on 11 September 2009 when Peter finds her in Leeds.
 Peter and Leanne later reunite their relationship.